-In many parts of the US, wildfire threatens homes and businesses alike.
+Across the US, wildfires are increasingly threatening homes and businesses alike.
 According to the Insurance Information Institute, roughly 10 million acres were burned in 2017, higher than the 10 year average.
-In the month of October, 8,700 structures were destroyed in Northern California alone.
+In the month of October, 8,700 structures were destroyed by fire in Northern California alone.

-There are three main ways a structure can be threatened in three ways: direct exposure to flames, radiated heat, and airborne firebands.
-According to the National Fire Protection Association, airborne firebands, such as ember fall-out, account for the majority of structures affected by wildfire.
-Embers are burning pieces of airborne wood and/or vegetation that can be carried more than a mile via wind and can cause spot fires and ignite homes, debris and other objects.
+There are three main ways a structure can be threatened: direct exposure to flames, radiated heat, and airborne firebands.
+Of these, airborne firebands account for the majority of structures damaged by wildfires.
+Firebands are burning pieces of airborne wood and/or vegetation that can be carried more than a mile via wind before starting a fire.

-The Insurance Information Institute states that when homes are fire resistant, not only are they less likely to burn but they also act as a fire break, potentially reducing the size of the fire and enabling it to be brought under control more easily.
-Whether building a new home or considering major renovations or a roof replacement, incorporating fire-resistive materials can help protect your home from wildfire.
+The Insurance Information Institute states that fire resistant homes are less likely to burn and can act as a fire break, potentially reducing the size of the fire and enabling it to be controlled more easily.
+Whether you’re building a new home or undergoing renovations, utilizing fire-resistant materials can help protect your home from wildfires.

-- Roofs – The roof is extremely receptive to ember fall out.
+- Roofs – The roof is extremely vulnerable to airborne fall out.
 By installing a roof designated Class C or better, burning debris may roll off before they have time to burn through the material.
 Suggested roofing materials for maximum protection are standing seam metal, concrete tile, slate or composite roofing.
-Wood shingle/shake roofs provide fuel for the falling embers and can be the ignition point for the home.
-Remember, if you do use fire-rated wood shingles/shake, the treatment is only good for a limited time.
+Wood shingle/shake roofs act as fuel for the falling embers and can ignite the home.
+Even if you do use fire-rated wood shingles/shake, the treatment only lasts for a limited time.
 The shape of your roof plays a role as well.
-A steeper roof is more fire resistive than a flat roof.
+A steeper roof is more fire resistant than a flat roof.

-- Exterior walls – When choosing exterior siding, consider non-flammable materials such as brick veneer, stone veneer, stucco or fiber-cement siding.
-By avoiding untreated wood siding, you may prevent the home from catching on fire.
-A fire-resistive exterior siding helps prevent fires from spreading from the ground level up the exterior walls and to the roofline.
+- Exterior walls – When choosing exterior siding for your home, consider using non-flammable materials such as brick veneer, stone veneer, stucco or fiber-cement.
+By avoiding wooden siding, you may prevent your home from catching fire.
+Fire-resistant exterior siding helps prevent fires from spreading from the ground up to the roofline.

-- Decks – Consider alternatives to the traditional wood deck is a fire hazard.
-Consider alternatives to the classic deck, such as concrete products, terraces and other landscaping techniques, provide less fuel for the fire.
+- Decks – The traditional wood deck is a fire hazard.
+Consider alternatives to the classic deck, such as concrete products, terraces and other landscaping techniques, which provide less fuel for the fire.
 Decks made of composite materials will help prevent the fire from spreading as quickly.

-- Windows – Before a window is touched by flames, the intense heat of a wildfire can cause the glass to break.
-To help protect your house, use double-paned or dual-paned windows, which will not only double the amount of time it will take the fire to break your windows, but will also be more energy efficient.
-Steel framing for the window will offer the best protection followed by wood and aluminum.
+- Windows – Before fire even comes in contact with a window, the intense heat can cause the glass to break.
+To help protect your house, use double or dual-paned windows, which will lengthen the amount of time it takes the fire to break your windows.
+Window framing can make a difference as well.
+Steel framing will offer the best protection followed by wood and aluminum.

-- Vents and Eaves – Cover all critical entry points should be covered with 1/4 inch or smaller wire mesh to prevent flaming material from finding entry to the interior of the home.
-Critical areas include soffit vents, gable end vents and dryer vents.
-Open eaves should be boxed in with fire-resistant materials to keep out open embers.
+- Vents and Eaves – All critical entry points should be covered with 1/4 inch or smaller wire mesh to prevent burning material from entering the interior of the home.
+Critical areas to cover include soffit vents, gable end vents and dryer vents.
+Any open eaves should be boxed in with fire-resistant materials to keep out embers.